 Away from the incredible pastoral beauty of the county, some of Sri Lanka's recent history has - very sadly - been extremely difficult.
 A brutal, divisive civil war raged for over a quarter of a century, finally ending in early 2009.

-During my last visit to the country, I learned more of this period and made acquaintances that would spur me to write my second and most recent novel, After The Flames.
+During my last visit to the country, I learned more of this period and made acquaintances that would spur me to write my second novel, After The Flames.

 To learn more about After The Flames read my recent blogpost on its creation, or visit my books page, to find out where it is available.